bootdotdev/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

-But if you do it will be fun.
+But if you do it